Human Error Prevention: 9 Tips to Reduce Workplace Mistakes

 pressure, headaches, and muscle tension.

 According to Tessian research, 52% of survey respondents said they make more mistakes at work when they are stressed.
-The U.K.’s Health and Safety Executive (HSE) identifies that the most common factors that lead to workplace stress are workload (44%), lack of support (14%), and changes at work (8%).
+The American Psychological Association identifies some of the most common factors that lead to workplace stress as long hours (54%) and too heavy of a workload (50%).

 You can help employees manage stress in a number of ways.
 Here are a few ideas: